WellthCare

 Ask these questions before you standardize anything:

-In practice, BYOD tends to win on adoption but lose on standardization.
+In practice, BYOD wins on adoption but loses on standardization.
 Employer-issued devices can tighten controls, but they add operational and employee-relations complexity.
 The right answer depends on your risk tolerance and what you’re trying to verify.

 Step 3: Choose a device posture on purpose

-Most employers drift into BYOD because it’s easy.
-That can be the right call-but decide intentionally, and build guardrails around it.
+Most employers drift into BYOD.
+Why?
+Because it’s easy.
+That can be the right call—but decide intentionally, and build guardrails around it.

 BYOD (Bring Your Own Device)